shengyinshen/fisheye-vehicle-annotation/README.md

 pip install labelme
 pip install opencv-python
 ```
-Install git first if it has not been installed:
+Install git first if it has not been installed.
+And then clone this repo:
-Clone this repo:

 ```shell
 git clone https://github.com/shengyinshen/isheye-vehicle-annotation.git